Women in the military: Democratic Republic of the Congo

 The Democratic Republic of the Congo began training an initial 150 women as para-commandos for the Armée Nationale Congolaise in 1967.
 Many more were trained subsequently, over a period of years.
 The women received parachute and weapons training, although it is unclear to what extent they were actually integrated into the combat units of the Congo.

+Currently, women are among the soldiers that make up the Wazalendo, a network of armed militias aligned with the DRC government opposed to rebel insurgents.

 Eritrea

 In 1999, the BBC reported that about a quarter of the Eritrean soldiers in the Eritrean–Ethiopian War were women.

+Since 2003, both boys and girls are conscripted to served a minimum of 12 months in the military.
+Technically, the minimum age is 18, but in practice, many are younger and some conscripts have been forced to serve for decades.
+As of 2015, rape and sexual assault of female conscripts was considered "pervasive," with up to 90% reporting suffering sexual abuse.